When thinking about supply chains, most people consider goods moving from point A to point B.

 Even though this side is not as visible, when the legal foundation is not in place, cross-border trade flows can come to a dead stop.
 Because business is more globalized than it has ever been – and with that comes increasing risk – there is increasing demand for supply chain compliance and transparency.
 But what is that exactly?
 Why is it getting more important?
 How can technology help?
 How can an organization prepare?

-These was the topic discussed by Adrian Gonzalez, host of Talking Logistics, and Jackson Wood, Director Industry Strategy, Global Trade Intelligence, Descartes Systems Group.
-Read on to get more granular details about supply chain compliance issues and how companies can navigate the complexities of international trade rules and regulation to ensure compliance.
+These were the questions Adrian Gonzalez, host of Talking Logistics, and I explored during our discussion.
+Read to learn more about how companies can leverage supply chain compliance software to navigate the complexities of global trade.
 Or you can watch the video interview.

 What is supply chain compliance?

-Supply chain compliance ensures that an organization is following the laws and regulatory requirements for countries that they work with and in.
-With strong compliance measures in place, an organization can be sure that it is not doing business with denied parties or countries under trade restrictions or embargoes.
+Supply chain compliance refers to the process of ensuring that an organization adheres to all relevant laws, regulations, and ethical standards throughout its supply chain operations.
+This includes the sourcing, production, transportation, and distribution of goods and services.
+The process ensures that the laws and regulatory requirements for countries that they work with and in are followed.
+With strong due diligence policies and supply chain compliance software in place, an organization can take steps to avoid doing business with denied parties or countries subject to trade restrictions and embargoes.

 What is supply chain transparency?